Angular momentum dynamics of vortex particles in accelerators

-Therefore, the use of Siberian snakes is of higher importance for vortex beams in synchrotrons and storage rings than for spin-polarized beams, because without them the OAM-polarization can quickly degrade.
-The linacs do not face these challenges, which is why they can be used to accelerate vortex particles to relativistic energies, thereby enabling completely new types of experiments in particle physics.
+The use of Siberian snakes can therefore be of higher importance for vortex beams in synchrotrons and storage rings than for spin-polarized beams, because without them the OAM-polarization can quickly degrade.
+Linacs do not face these challenges, which is why they can be used to accelerate vortex particles, thereby enabling a plethora of completely new types of experiments in particle physics, unthinkable with ordinary beams \cite{ivanov2022promises}.
 The system of units $\hbar=c=1$ is used.